 Once you get the hang of the technique of poaching, you’ll be poaching eggs every weekend so you can make this recipe for Red Wine Poached Eggs.

 In this easy salmon recipe, the poached fish is treated to a bath of Irish butter sauce.

 This sauce is made with Irish butter whisked into a mixture of white wine and shallots, then finished with salt and pepper to taste.
 A fish sauce really doesn’t get better than this!

 The secret to producing a perfect butter sauce every time is patience and constant attention.
 Cut the butter into cubes then return it to the refrigerator until you’re ready to use it.
 You must use cold butter to produce a creamy butter sauce.

 Whisk the cold butter, one cube at a time, waiting until it is incorporated before you add the next cube.
 If you try to rush the process, the sauce can break.

 One last tip, be sure to use unsalted butter and add your own salt at the end.
 (It is better to control the amount of salt in your dish.
 You can’t do this when the butter already has added salt.)

 The recipe calls for Irish butter, which you can shop for using the link below.
-If you can’t find Irish butter, use another European butter or grass fed butter, which have higher butterfat than most American butters.
+If you can’t find Irish butter, use another European butter or grass-fed butter, which has higher butterfat than most American butters.